Generic workflow

 btool eval <runscript.xml> > <results.xml>

-This newly created .xml file can then be used as input for the conv subcommand to generate an .ods file and optionally an .ipynb jupyter notebook.
+This newly created .xml file can then be used as input for the conv subcommand to generate an .xlsx file and optionally an .ipynb jupyter notebook.
 By default only the time and timeout measures are displayed.
 Further measures can be selected using the -m option.

-btool conv -o <out.ods> <result.xml>
+btool conv -o <out.xlsx> <result.xml>